Battle of Guadalacete: The battle

-The organized forces of Muhammad I were easily able to rout the town rabble and their Christian men at arms from Asturias and Navarre.
+The organized forces of Muhammad I were easily able to rout the town rabble and their Christian men at arms from Asturias and Pamplona.
 They were however, unable to take the actual city for another 7 years.

 Consequences

 After the Toledan and Asturian forces were defeated at Guadalacete, Muhammad I failed to capture the city.
 The rebellion, which was inspired by the Christian clergy and aided by the Muladi, was prolonged until the year 858 due to a continued desire for independence from Cordoba.
-In 858 Muhammad finally conquered the city and jailed Bishop Eugenio; he was executed the following year.
+In 858 Muhammad finally conquered the city and jailed Bishop Eugenio, who was executed the following year.